 - 81% of consumers’ buying decisions are influenced by their friends’ social media posts

 This means it’s crucial to hire the best talent possible.
-Your customer service team is the often the only human-to-human contact your customers will have with your brand.
+Your customer service team is often the only human-to-human contact your customers will have with your brand.
 They have the power to make great impressions and delight, but can also cause upset and bad feelings.

 A great customer support team won’t just answer tickets and keep customers happy.
 A great support team will go further.
 They’ll help you to: